 |Manage larger-scale tasks to deadlines, and conceive and realise interrelated outcomes in different modes.||T|

 T - Transferable skills

 This module builds on the previous programme learning outcomes, in order to ensure that you achieve a standard of work sufficient for professional level entry into the industry for which you have trained.
 The module involves you in advanced study and creative practice.
 You work towards and submit two outputs.

-All arrangements for this element of the module are subject to the approval of the Module Convener by way of the arrangements described below.
+All arrangements for this element of the module are subject to the approval of the Module Leader by way of the arrangements described below.

 Directing and Musical Theatre Creation pathways